Tell me about your home.

 “Home” is complicated.
 It’s a place immigrants and expats contemplate and struggle to define.
-Some people may spend their entire lives in one place they call home.
-Some people may be forced to leave home.
-They may spend the rest of their lives thinking of it and wishing always to get back to it.
-People may have multiple homes.
-For some, home is a terrible place they long to escape and leave behind.
+Some people may spend their entire lives in one place.
+Some people may be forced to leave.
+They may spend the rest of their lives thinking of it, always wishing to get back to it.
+For some, home is a terrible place they long to escape.
 Can home be a terrible place?
 Maybe that’s not their true home.

-I had a home I’ve never known.
+I had a home I never knew.
 I was born in Havana, Cuba, but my family left when I was two years old.
 I grew up in Miami, Florida.
 For a long time, that was home.
 It wasn’t about four walls and a roof.
 It was about family, friendships, and the place I became adapted to, a place I knew so well, intimately and instinctively.
-Yet, when I reached a certain age, about 16, I wanted to leave home so badly.
+Yet, when I reached a certain age, about 16, I wanted to leave very badly.
 I wanted to free myself.
 I didn’t go very far.
 I moved five hours north to attend university.
 Miami was always home.
 I travelled there often and eventually returned to it.

 In 2012, I left Miami again.
 This time, I went much further away.
-I could no longer go home for every birthday, every holiday, or even every year.
+I couldn’t return for every birthday, every holiday, or even every year.
 As time rolled by, Miami changed, like all places change, and the home I knew so thoroughly now exists only inside me.

 Melbourne is home, but it is not.
 In our little old California bungalow, like in my Miami house, I feel safe and loved and cared for.
 My family is small here.
 It consists of a man and a dog, but Theo is a good man and Sam is a good dog.
 They say home is where the heart is and part of my heart is here.